 - Be sure you have a second pair of stockings to wear while the other pair is being washed.

-Your doctor may give you medicine to thin your blood to help keep more clots from forming.
+Your provider may give you medicine to thin your blood to help keep more clots from forming.
 The drugs warfarin (Coumadin), rivaroxaban (Xarelto), and apixaban (Eliquis) are examples of blood thinners.
 If you're prescribed a blood thinner:

 - Know what to do if you miss a dose.